 60 seconds walk

 Challenge your muscles as well as your lungs with this HIIT workout.
-It will up the ante on every sprint, but keep the pace high to burn extra calories.
+It will up the ante on every sprint, but keep the pace high to max out that heart rate.

 10 rounds of: